gitops-tech/gitops-tech.github.io/index.md

 ### Deploy faster and more often

+Okay, to be fair, probably every Continuous Deployment technology promises to make deploying faster and allow you to deploy more often.
+What is unique about GitOps is that you don't have to switch tools for deploying your application.
+Everything happens in the version control system you use for developing the application anyways.

 > When we say “high velocity” we mean that every product team can safely ship updates many times a day &mdash; deploy instantly, observe the results in real time, and use this feedback to roll forward or back.
 >
 > &mdash; [Weaveworks](https://www.weave.works/blog/gitops-high-velocity-cicd-for-kubernetes)